catseye/Tamsin/doc/Tamsin.markdown

 Note that the atom `'X'` is not the same as the variable `X`.
 Nor is the atom `'tree(a,b)'` the same as the constructor `tree(a,b)`.

-In a term context, a constuctor may be given with parentheses after the string.
+In a term context, a constructor may be given with parentheses after the string.

     | main = return hello(world).